 3.1.2.
-In addition there is no 5% disclosure threshold similar to that set for substantial shareholders - directors have to disclose all dealings even if they have an interest, or a short position, in a small number of shares or debentures.
+In addition there is no disclosure threshold - directors have to disclose all dealings even if they have an interest, or a short position, in a small number of shares or debentures.

 3.1.3 The term "director" is defined widely and includes a shadow director and any person occupying the position of director by whatever name called.
 The term "shadow director" means a person in accordance with whose directions or instructions the directors of a corporation are accustomed or obliged to act.